-For the first time, this report includes the proportion of adults in England who took part in metal detecting at least once in the 12 months prior to interview (2017/18, Taking Part survey).
+This report also includes the proportion of adults in England who took part in metal detecting at least once in the 12 months prior to interview (2018/19, Taking Part survey).

 England, Wales and Northern Ireland.